Comenius-Garten

 How long should I spend visiting?

-A visit typically takes about one to two hours, depending on your interest in exploring the garden.
+A visit typically takes about one to two hours, depending on your interest in the educational aspects.

 Is photography allowed?